leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/uv.rst

    :Menu:      :menuselection:`UVs --> Project from View`
    :Hotkey:    :kbd:`U`

-Project from View takes the current view in the 3D View and flattens the mesh as it appears.
+Project from View takes the current view in the 3D Viewport and flattens the mesh as it appears.
 Use this option if you are using a picture of a real object as a UV Texture for an object that you have modeled.
 You will get stretching in areas where the model recedes away from you.